Presidency of Gloria Macapagal Arroyo

-Gloria Macapagal Arroyo served two consecutive terms as the 14th President of the Philippines.
-Her presidency began on January 20, 2001, following the Second EDSA Revolution, and continued until 2010.
-She completed her first term from 2001 to 2004.
-In the 2004 Philippine presidential election, Arroyo ran as the incumbent and defeated her main opponent, Fernando Poe Jr. She was inaugurated for her second term on June 30, 2004.
+The presidency of Gloria Macapagal Arroyo lasted two consecutive terms in which she served as the 14th President of the Philippines.
+She was president from 2001 to 2004, and 2004 to 2010.
+Her first term started on January 20, 2001, during the Second EDSA Revolution.
+In 2004 during a Philippine presidential election after the second EDSA revolution, she was the incumbent president and had to overcome the opponent Fernando Poe.
+She was inaugurated on June 30, 2004.